LeelooDawn/Final-Project/README.md

 # Potluck Party!

-#### Video Demo: <URL HERE>
+#### Video Demo: The video is [linked here]()

-#### Description- Your README.md file should be minimally multiple paragraphs in length, and should explain what your project is, what each of the files you wrote for the project contains and does, and if you debated certain design choices, explaining why you made them.
-Ensure you allocate sufficient time and energy to writing a README.md that documents your project thoroughly.
-Be proud of it!
-If it is too short, the system will reject it.:

-The Potluck Party is a simple website that helps you plan an event, put in how many dishes, and of what type, you need per event.
+**Potluck Party** is a simple website that helps you plan an event, put in how many dishes, and of what type, you need per event.
 This then sends an email to your invitees, lets them respond yes/no and tell you what dish they're bringing to the event.

 This website relies heavily on databases.
 I want to be able to store all the information that creating an event requires.
 I also wanted to get better at Python and organizing everything while planning and building a website.

-Cool Features:
+### Cool Features:

 The Host is able to see the event on their user profile page as well as updated RSVPS coming to the event and what dish they are bringing.

 There is a separate "Dish Ideas" page which uses the Edamam API to search for recipe ideas.
 If they click on a recipe it will take them directly to the recipies website.